dmbarbour/glas/docs/GlasDesign.md

 File extensions compose.
 For example, to compute the value for `foo.xyz.json` we first apply `language-json` to the file binary to compute an intermediate value, then apply `language-xyz` to that intermediate value.
 Thus, source input for language modules can be arbitrary Glas values.
 Relatedly, if a file has no extension, its value is the file binary.
 Files and folders whose names start with `.` are hidden from the Glas module system.

 In addition to local modules within a folder, a GLAS_PATH environment variable will support search for installed modules in the filesystem.
-GLAS_PATH should be a list of folders split by semicolons.
+GLAS_PATH should be a list of folders split by semicolons (even on Linux).
 It is feasible to further extend search to include network resources.

 *Note:* Glas does not specify a package manager.
 I favor package managers suitable for community management and reproducible builds, such as Nix or Guix.
 Later, we might design a manager optimized for Glas.